 tomorrow as well as today.

-In my experience designing languages the engineerings that end up
+In my experience designing languages the engineers that end up using

-using it do all kinds of thing the designers never anticipated.
+it do all kinds of things the designers never anticipated.

 I asked the question because I care about tomorrow.